Denny-Lin/DDK_communication_protocol_simulator/README.md

        int pipe2(int pipefd[2], int flags);
 ```

-* I think the most important concept is we need a space(memory, ram, \*.txt) and use it in communicatoin between two tasks(processes).
+* I think the most important concept is we need a space(memory, ram, \*.txt) and use it in communicatoin between two processes(tasks, jobs).

 ## References